bobdog1986/Popcorn/README.md

 Popcorn also sends usage data to Azure Application Insights.

 ### Backend
-The [API](https://github.com/bbougot/PopcornAPI) is a ASP.NET WebApi app which serves movies and shows from SQL Server database.
+The [API](https://github.com/bbougot/PopcornAPI) is a ASP.NET Core app which serves movies and shows from SQL Server database.
 It also supports caching using Redis database.

 The assets (images and torrent files) are stored on Azure Blob Storage.